awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 # People

 ## Lysandre / Amelie
-A friendly human woman with graying dark hair.
+A friendly half-elven woman with graying dark hair.
 Lysandre tends to ramble and wander off topic while answering questions.
 She describes herself as a "former adventurer" who always dreamed of running a bookshop that was more of an excuse to read and talk about books than an actual business.

 ## Sanzir
 A jovial dwarven woman with copper colored hair.
 Sanzir has the easy comfortable manner common to many barkeeps, and is fiercely proud of her meat pies.